abeeto/project-group14-DATA301/README.md

 ## Milestones

-Details for Milestone are available on Canvas (left sidebar, Course Project) or [here](https://firas.moosvi.com/courses/data301/project/milestone01.html).
+Details for Milestone are available on Canvas (left sidebar, Course Project) or [here](https://firas.moosvi.com/courses/data301/project/milestone01.html)

 ## Describe your topic/interest in about 150-200 words

-We are trying to investigate the different factors that contribute to house prices in California.
-For example, the location of housing or type of housing.
-We may also try to see the relationship between houses and its residents.
+We are trying to investigate house pricing and the factors that can contribute to a rise/decrease in house pricing.

+Eventhough, our dataset is dated, we like the idea of being able to see how pricing changes as its location within California changes and also how it can potentially also give us insights into households.

+There's a lot we can look at, like for example, how the pricing changes as houses get closer to the coastline.
+Or how the pricing changes as the house gets closer to a particular city.

+It might be really interesting to see where an ideal location to buy/build a new house might be to sell for maximum price.

+We may also be able to find anamolies where they mave a good location that would normally lead to high prices, but for some reason, the house prices on average are lower than others (maybe due to crime or derelict buildings).
+This may have shown us potential bargains in the market and it would be really cool to see the difference in prices now.

 ## Describe your dataset in about 150-200 words

 This dataset is based on the 1990 census report of housing prices in California.
-It is a modified version of another dataset used in an academic paper published in 1997.
 It was cleaned and modified by the owner.

 The data is mostly quantitative information about houses (value, no of bedrooms, etc), its residents (median age, median income, etc) and its location in relation to different city centres across California or the coast.